NFL planning to allow social justice decals on helmets - WHIZ News

-The NFL is planning to allow players to have decals on the back of their helmets bearing names of victims of systemic racism and police violence.
+The NFL is planning to allow players to have decals on the back of their helmets bearing names or initials of victims of systemic racism and police violence.

 The league has been in talks with individual players and their union since June about somehow honoring such victims.
-The initiative will be done leaguewide, with each team deciding who it will honor and how to display the names.
+The initiative will be done leaguewide, with each team deciding who it will honor and how to display the names or initials.

 This initiative is something of a breakthrough because the league has not allowed such messaging, except for during its October NFL Crucial Catch program in conjunction with the fight against breast cancer, and in its November salutes to the military.
 Players also have been allowed to represent a cause on their cleats one weekend per season.